-Way back in March, I signed up for Sebastian Michael's Photoshop Artistry Grunge class.
+Hi art friends, Way back in March, I signed up for Sebastian Michael's Photoshop Artistry Grunge class.
 I've learned a ton of techniques, which you may have noticed in my weekly posts.
 I've had to translate his techniques from the Adobe products into Gimp and digiKam.
 So far, I've been able to take nearly everything … Continue reading Gone to seed vers 3

+Hi ho friends.
 Life Book Week 9 had 2 lessons.
 This post is about the mini lesson with Effy Wild.
 I'm familiar with Effy's style, so I downloaded and reviewed the pdf and remembered that I'd painted over some journaling.
 This lesson was a great way to make use of the background.
 I mixed some … Continue reading Life Book Week 9

 I took a different path to the office this morning and found this gorgeous tree overloaded woth blossoms.